jnozzi/cocoadev.com/markdown/DistributedObjectsForInterThreadCommsCrash.md

 - expose a method for 3rd parties to add to our set of watched mach ports

 A bit of background on poll - sorry if this is not the case - In the UNIX world say I'm a server and I have 20000 clients.
-I would keep 20000 connections open with all these clients but how would I know which one to process (i.e. which client is talking to me right now) - iterating through 20000 General/FDs and trying to _read_ from them, even if trying to _read_ in non blocking mode would be very inneficient.
+I would keep 20000 connections open with all these clients but how would I know which one to process (i.e. which client is talking to me right now) - iterating through 20000 FDs and trying to _read_ from them, even if trying to _read_ in non blocking mode would be very inneficient.

 So we have the poll UNIX call where set up a set of file descriptors to watch (our 20000 in this case).
-We then block in the _poll_ call and are awaken by the OS which has previously marked interesting General/FDs in our FD set.
+We then block in the _poll_ call and are awaken by the OS which has previously marked interesting FDs in our FD set.

-Now I'm not sure what General/FindMode does so that it needs allocating ports but unless we completely understand how General/RunLoops work in OS X.
+Now I'm not sure what FindMode does so that it needs allocating ports but unless we completely understand how RunLoops work in OS X.

 PS I don't have Amit Singh's book on Mac OS X but I did get some very competent answers from him a while back so if you have access to it it might be worth checking out.

---General/CristianDraghici
+--CristianDraghici

 ----